HITECHCRIME/HC_SG248_Grindin_Fate/README.md

-hover till i can leave it all out and lay it down i've been grinding my - heart out i'm phasing out i can't say what's been done heart it's the misery
+hover till i can leave it all out and lay it down i've been grinding my - heart out i'm phasing out i can't say what's been done heart

-i've been grinding free
-ready for my own road                               / take down

-i've been grinding free
-the rebels all i want is souls

-i've been grinding free forever wanna set their souls

-i've been grinding free for reapin wanna set their souls
+i've been grinding free ready for my own road                               / take down i've been grinding free the rebels all i want is souls i've been grinding free forever wanna set their souls i've been grinding free for reapin wanna set their souls

 ```